scionproto/scion/doc/dev/design/routerPerfModel.md

 ## Inferred router performance index

-The performance index has to be such that pbm(l) is equal to bm(l) as observed in at least two experiments.
+The performance index has to be such that pbm(L) is equal to bm(L) as observed in at least two experiments.
 Note that only one type of forwarding is looked at - br_transit.
 Routers might have different performance indices for different packet types (although only small variations are expected).